vertica/VerticaPy/docs/source/examples_learn_iris.rst

 We don't have much data here, but that's okay; since different flower species have different proportions and ratios between those proportions, we can start by making ratios between each feature.

-We'll need to use the One-Hot Encoder on the 'Species' to get information about each species.
+We'll need to use the One-Hot Encoder on the ``Species`` to get information about each species.

 .. code-block:: python